 Tonight's French debate, Thursday's English debate pivotal for federal leaders

-OTTAWA — Five federal party leaders will face off in the first of two official election debates tonight in what may well be their best chance to sway voters before election day on Sept.
+OTTAWA — Five federal party leaders will face off in the first of two official election debates Wednesday evening in what may well be their best chance to sway voters before election day on Sept.
 20.

-With less than two weeks to go, millions of voters are expected to tune in for tonight's two-hour French debate and Thursday's English debate.
+With less than two weeks to go, millions of voters are expected to tune in to Wednesday's two-hour French debate and Thursday's English debate.

 Liberal Leader Justin Trudeau, Conservative Leader Erin O'Toole, NDP Leader Jagmeet Singh, Bloc Québécois Leader Yves-François Blanchet and Green Party Leader Annamie Paul will participate in both debates.